daveho/DIY8bit/Episode08/README.md

 # Episode 8: Address decoding

 This episode covers address decoding.
 The [GlueLogic](GlueLogic) directory has the schematic showing the full glue logic (bus signals and address decoding), along with the CPU and reset circuit.
-This design forms the core of the system.
+This design forms the core of the 6809 microcomputer system.

 ## Resources